wooogler/choir-code-docs/lab-policy.md

 ## LLMs
 - Please use open-source models for research-related tasks whenever possible.
 We currently have API access to GPT, Claude, and Gemini.
 To obtain access, please contact Dr. Brown with a summary of how the model will be used.
 Please only use LLM APIs for research purposes and limit tokens.

+## Office Hours
+- Holding office hours in the lab space is discouraged to prevent disruptions to other students who may be working in the lab.